scheron/bot-doc/assets/en/interface.md

 - **Quantity** - traded quantity.
 If the `Aggregated` flag is present, the displayed quantity may differ from the actual quantity in a single terminal trade, as the row marked with `Aggregated` may represent an aggregation of several consecutive trades from the same order;
 - **Curpos** - position in the portfolio’s instrument after processing this trade;
 - **Connection** - trading connection through which the order leading to this trade was submitted;
-- **Aggregation** - flag indicating that the displayed trade may actually be an aggregation of multiple individual trades.
+- **Aggregated** - flag indicating that the displayed trade may actually be an aggregation of multiple individual trades.

 ### Deals history <Anchor :ids="['deals_history']" />